sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     rebuild_custom_backend

-  After that, compile the corresponding firmware according to the actual usage scenario:
+  After that, compile the corresponding firmware according to the actual usage scenario (For dynamic run):

   a.
 CMODEL mode (target: `libfirmware_custom_xxx.so`):